Home > Service Providers > Work Reporting Requirements

 How can someone meet the General Work Requirement?

-People DO NOT need to meet the general work requirement if they answer yes to at least one of the following:
+People DO NOT need to meet the general work requirement--or the time limited work rule--if they answer yes to at least one of the following:

 Age and Student exemptions